 If you’ve been following us for awhile, you likely know infertility has become such a major part of our lives.
+And so begins our infertility journey.
 But if you’re new here, it’s looked something like this: we got married in 2011.
 A year later after enjoying married life, we decided it was time to add a kiddo to the clan.
 We thought it would happen right away.
 It didn’t.
 After a year of trying, we sought professional help and after two additional years of tests, medications, appointments, and eventually IVF, we finally had our little Olivia.
 But this post isn’t about Olivia.
 This one is about the newest member of our family and the journey we went on the second time around to get us little Everett.

 Welcome to the Crew, Everett!

 We’ll start with present day and work backward a little bit.
 A few weeks ago, one of the most incredible days took place (tied with when Olivia was born).
 Our little boy, Everett Hayes, was born weighing in at a whopping 8 lbs 3 oz!
 We instantly fell in love for the second time and ever since, we’ve been adjusting to life as a family of four.